Pop Culture Madness!

 • Popular Songs include: I Believe by Frankie Laine, That's Amore by Dean Martin, and Stranger in Paradise along with Rags to Riches by Tony Bennett

-• The Big Movies included Peter Pan, House of Wax and Hondo
+• The Big Movies included Peter Pan, House of Wax, and Hondo

-• The Real Live Adventure Hero: Edmund Hillary, along with a Sherpa mountaineer Tenzing Norgay, scaled Mount Everest, the first to reach its summit.
+• The Real Live Adventure Hero: Edmund Hillary, along with a Sherpa mountaineer, Tenzing Norgay, scaled Mount Everest, the first to reach its summit.

 • Price of Champagne in 1953: $3.49 1/5 gallon.

-A 1953 bottle today could be in excess of $800.
+A 1953 bottle today could be more than $800.

 • The World Population was ~ 2,732,000,000